ManushiChamika/data-science-journal/README.md

 ﻿# data-science-journal

-Welcome to **Data Science Journal**, a personal collection of articles and tutorials written by **Manushi Katipearachchi**.
+Welcome to **Data Science Journal**, a personal space where I document what I learn, explore, and build in the world of data science.

+This journal serves two purposes:
+🧠 to track and deepen my own learning
+📖 to help others understand and grow through shared knowledge

-This journal is where I share what I learn and practice in the field of data science — from foundational Python and essential libraries like NumPy and Pandas, to machine learning techniques and real-world analysis projects.
+Here, you’ll find clear explanations, practical examples, and thoughtful reflections on a range of topics — from Python fundamentals and data libraries, to real-world machine learning and analysis.

-Each post is written with clarity in mind, aimed at helping others understand, apply, and grow in their own data science journey.

 ---